indrekj/ib_estonia/README.md

 * Unknown: fractional shares may not work
 * Unknown: one company acquiring another for money may not work
 * Unknown: one company acquiring another for shares may not work
+* Dividends: We use dividend report date for both report and tax withheld dates.
+This might not always be correct.